 By any means, having a life insurance policy that you don’t understand can be as dangerous as not having life insurance at all.
 An independent insurance agent can help you review, understand, evaluate and, if necessary, replace your current life insurance policy.

-At JRC Insurance Group, we represent more than 45 top-rated companies and our agents offer multiple years of life insurance experience.
+At JRC Insurance Group, we represent 63 top-rated companies and our agents offer multiple years of life insurance experience.
 We can review your existing policy to determine your conversion options, or shop the market on your behalf to compare rates from dozens of leading insurers.